How To Make Your Ikea Furniture Look Like It Doesn't Come From Ikea

 Ikea’s furniture has become so ubiquitous that it’s difficult to make it stand out.

-To deal with this problem, several new businesses are offering add-ons that make furniture look like it doesn’t come from the Swedish mega-chain, Katarina Gustafsson at Bloomberg News reported earlier this year.
+To deal with this problem, several new businesses are offering add-ons that make furniture look like it doesn’t come from the Swedish mega-chain, reports Katarina Gustafsson at Bloomberg News.

 Here are a few businesses that are dominating the quest to upgrade Ikea furniture.